mautic/mautic-community-handbook/pages/03.community-portal/19.meetings/docs.md

 12. Fill the form

 * The default should be to register attendance through the community portal but if an external ticketing system is to be used, it's possible to provide a link to the booking page.

-## Creating a meeting

-Check the [Decidim documentation](https://docs.decidim.org/en/develop/admin/components/meetings.html#_create_a_new_meeting) for guidance on creating a meeting and explanations of the different form fields.

 ### Etherpad note taking